hasindu2008/slowION/README.md

 - Not optimised or feature rich - so perhaps underestimate the capability of a binary format.
 - mean read length (-r) is not the mean value of all the reads that is modelled by gamma distribution.
 It is NOT the max read length.
 - This is not an API.
 A chunk based writing API is a matter of implementation.
-- Only tested on Linux with limited gcc versions.
-May work on Mac.
-Getting these working on Windows is just a simple implementation matter.
+- Only tested on Linux and Mac with limited gcc and clang versions Getting these working on Windows is just a simple implementation matter.
 - There could be bugs or mistakes, feel free to point them out.
 - This is NOT a signal simulator intended for basecalling.
 See [Squigulator](https://github.com/hasindu2008/squigulator) instead.
 - Opening many files was only for easy implementation.